- Seismic Network

 Informing fieldwork decisions from the lab

-Our staff spend much of their time each summer working in the field on the seismic sensor stations that make up our network, but the work of maintaining these stations is not limited to the summer or even to the field.
-Much of the important work is done ahead of time, in the comfort of the lab, when we review our diagnostics for clues that can tell us what is wrong at a station before we get there.
-This diagnostic "state-of-health" data is acquired alongside the seismic waveforms over the same communication links.
+Our staff spend much of their time each summer working in the field on the stations that make up our seismic network, but the work of maintaining these stations is not limited to the summer or even to the field.
+Much of the important work is done ahead of time, in the comfort of the lab, where we review our diagnostics for clues that can tell us what is wrong at a station before we get there.
+This diagnostic "state-of-health" data comes in alongside the seismic data, over the same communication links.

 For example, Figure 1 shows how the battery voltage varied over a year at a station near Manley Hot Springs.
 Every day the battery voltage rises as the sun charges the batteries, and every night the voltage drops as it gets dark.
 This plot shows that in late August, the daily increase in voltage stopped abruptly.
 We know that the sun did not stop shining, and we know based on diagnostics from past years that the voltage should trend down as the days become shorter, but that we should still see daily increases into October or November.
 This change in the charging pattern is a clue that suggests there is a problem with the solar charging system, and that is what our technicians found when they visited the site.

 The utility in the diagnostic information is not just in how we can use it to identify the potential cause of an outage—it is also very useful to be able to rule things out.
 The story that the diagnostics tell allows us to narrow the scope of our work in the field, saving time and money.